 The Club was founded in 1901 by John Simpson, a Norwegian immigrant, and Elias Bredin, a University of Wisconsin-Madison music professor.
 Other founding members included Leonard M. and Olaf M. Nelson, Robert Hiestand, Claude Abel, Andrew Nelson, Dr. J. W. Vance, and Arthur Hickman.

-As a major part of the Madison music scene during the 20th century, the club consisted of several prominent Madisonians, including Edward A. Birge (President of UW-Madison: 1900-1903 and 1918-1925), Glen D. Roberts (law partner of Robert “Fighting Bob” LaFollette), and Frank A. Maxwell (Madison’s city treasurer).
+As a significant part of the Madison music scene during the 20th century, the Club consisted of several prominent Madisonians, including Edward A. Birge (President of UW-Madison: 1900-1903 and 1918-1925), Glen D. Roberts (law partner of Robert “Fighting Bob” LaFollette), and Frank A. Maxwell (Madison’s city treasurer).

-As a part of this special project, the Dane County Historical Society has digitized several photos.
+As a part of this project, the Dane County Historical Society has digitized several photos.
 These can be found here.
-Most group shots contain individual’s names.
-Additional information can be found in the three spreadsheets below.
+Most group shots contain individual names.
+(Additional information can be found in the links below.)

 While these lists contain much of the Club’s membership, they are not comprehensive.
-Not all of the photographs in the collection are fully or correctly labeled.
-Also, surviving membership rolls were not consistently updated, further complicating our ability to identify the members in the photographs.
-However, the following documents represent a majority of the club’s members during the 57 years the group was active.
+For example, not all of the photographs in the collection are fully or correctly labeled.
+Also, surviving membership rolls were not consistently updated, further complicating our ability to identify the members.
+Nevertheless, the following documents represent most of the Club’s members during the 57 years the group was active.